Tips: what clothes to take when traveling a lot?

 • And it is so soft to wear next to the skin unlike merino, which can sometimes be a little rough.

-What shoes to wear when traveling for work?
+What shoes should you wear when traveling for business?

-This is the great drama of Bruno, who despairs of not finding Richelieus or technical derby shoes.
-Clark's Gore-Tex line has little effect on it, and it's easy to understand why when you see the design of these shoes.
-We are therefore forced to make do during the time of our appointments.
+This is Bruno's great drama, who despairs of not finding technical Richelieu or derby shoes.
+Clark's Gore-Tex line has little effect on him, and we can easily understand why when we see the design of these shoes.
+So we are forced to make do with them, for the duration of his appointments.

-Otherwise, Bruno swears by black sneakers (I'll come back to the color story below), from Stan Smith to Common Projects to Axel Arigato .
+Otherwise, Bruno swears by black sneakers (I'll come back to the color stories later), from Stan Smiths to Common Projects and Axel Arigato .

-On Benoît's advice, he also bought a pair of Feit brand running shoes.
-This is also a budget to plan for but Bruno, who only eats organic food, is very sensitive to the natural latex used by the brand.
+On Benoît's advice, he also bought a pair of Feit running shoes.
+This is also a budget to plan for, but Bruno, who only eats organic food, is very sensitive to the natural latex used by the brand.

-Comfortable, versatile, Bruno also wears them because his activity allows him the suit/sneakers twist.
+Comfortable, versatile, Bruno also wears them because his activity allows him to combine a suit and sneakers.

-In his treks, Valentin uses specialized shoes, such as Merrell for his motorcycle trips.
-For now, the importance of protecting yourself comes before aesthetics (don't try to climb a mountain in desert boots ).
-When he's on a date, he usually wears Nike Fly Knit .
+On his treks, Valentin uses specialized shoes, such as Merrells for his motorcycle rides.
+In this case, the importance of protection comes before aesthetics (don't try to climb a mountain in desert boots ).
+When he's on a date, he usually wears Nike Fly Knits .

 What about the costume?